 There are 13 characters you’ll only see at Mickey’s Not-So-Scary Halloween Party!
 Two of the most popular are Jack Skellington and Sally from “The Nightmare Before Christmas” (they can be found near Pete’s Silly Side Show in Fantasyland).
 We spotted Cruella de Vil taking a few photos with her fans in Fantasyland, too!
 You’ll see more characters exclusive to the party during the Boo-to-You Halloween Parade like Big Al of the Country Bears, Jafar (“Aladdin”), Lotso (Toy Story 3), Captain Barbossa (Pirates of the Caribbean), Dr. Facilier (The Princess and the Frog), Oogie Boogie (The Nightmare Before Christmas), Shenzi, Banzai and Ed (the three hyenas from “The Lion King”) and…of course…three hitch-hiking ghosts from the Haunted Mansion.
 There are at least 18 character spots throughout the park, so keep your camera ready!

 Get dressed for the occasion!
 Not only are kids 13 and younger encouraged to dress up, but parents can even take part!
 In the past, we decided to go as our favorite Disney character, Mickey Mouse!
 We wore DIY costumes using regular shorts and t-shirts so the kids would be more comfortable…the husband, not so much, but he was a trooper to get dressed up!
-Read the costume guidelines before you go so there are no issues at the gate: read the guidelines here.
+Read the costume guidelines before you go so there are no issues at the gate: read the costume guidelines for Mickey’s Not-So-Scary Halloween Party here.

 A lot of families dressed the part!
 We saw a family of dalmations, plenty of princesses and even some dads who dressed up as Prince Charming for their little girls!
 What ever you wear, make sure it’s comfortable.